 Make an on-trend version of this classic Japanese garment.
-Over 3 evenings you will be guided through tracing out, cutting and sewing a one-piece hip-length* kimono with 3/4 sleeves.
+Over three evenings you will be guided through tracing out, cutting and sewing a one-piece hip-length* kimono with 3/4 sleeves and a tie belt.

 *There is an option to make a longer length kimono, please see information regarding fabric lengths.

 Please read the fabric requirements at the end of this outline carefully to ensure you bring the correct materials.

 What will we cover?